SyncholisticMG/gh/chapter2/personalEffort.md

 We are not to disrupt the blueprint in fetus plan.
 It makes it easier and simpler to come back and enjoy this reality.
 Now changing states is as effortless as breathing.

+Physical movement entangles us with individual and collective consciousness, oscillating between explicate and implicate.
+We change environment and move through different levels of consciousness.
+We alter the existing.
+Our consciousness is acted upon by fluctuating fields of electromagnetic energy.
+Epigenetics discovered our genes are made up of fifty percent DNA and fifty percent protein.
+Genes are not self-actualizing.
+The proteins comprise the structure of the human body, defining shape and influencing behavior in an ongoing attempt to balance charge and polarity from the environment.

+Our individual bubble of reality gets enriched in experience and memory through the journey on the celestial neural pathway.
+We go from one hologram to another in the expansion we call the orchestra of consciousness.
+The neural pathways are an assemblage of proteins that move the body and help it to function.
+We all know how to walk through this reality.
+The celestial mind generates the divine holograms through which our bodies have experience.
+All living consciousness is part of the symphony.
+The light and sound which creates and sustains all the realities allows us to manage a fractal of it which we call our reality.
+Our very reality on an individual by individual basis is a co-created reality between us and the material of the hologram itself, sound and light, which sustains our physical and inner existence.
+Our dreams are expressed in sound and light.
+There are fractals within fractals.
+Culture is another fractal,
+whether it be a pueblo in a mountain village in Colombia, or the frenetic consumerism inspired by Madison Avenue.
+It's a hologram overlaying and interacting with your personal hologram.
+It binds us to an era of history.
+Our culture has Roman numeral time, which is not our true accurate time stamp.
+It may use elements of it,
+though.
+Our culture binds us to an era of history.
+It's part of the hologram of resolution.
+Our entanglement into the culture’s hologram of roman numeral time builds up a weave into the individual hologram.

+The soul can be split.
+We can be taken out of our original bodies and put into *simulated bodies* somewhere else.
+Consciousness can then be broken into hundreds of different fractals.
+The fractals may then be spread throughout time with individual missions.
+These are soul shards of yourself, not *I am* selves, bigger than normal shard pieces.
+They remain connected to the *I am* selves, but they are just pieces of an *I am* shattered into many pieces.
+The split the piece itself still has access to the divine hologram, though the shards are often convinced otherwise by the practitioners of this dark abuse.